Common methods of briefing in creative requirements are:

 These old-school ways of briefing are inefficient, not easily managed, and are often unclear for those who need to action the work.

-That’s why we created a briefing module for PageProof.
+That’s why we created an artwork briefing module for PageProof.

 Briefs are organised neatly and in order of deadline on the receivers dashboard.